Black hole - neutron star mergers: The first mass gap and kilonovae: Introduction

 \section{Introduction}

 Detailed analyses of X-ray binary observations have found a paucity of compact remnants, neutron stars (NSs) and black holes (BHs), in a mass range from $\sim 2-5\msun$ (\cite{bailyn1998mass},\cite{ozel2010black}).
-These observations contradicted the prevailing theory at the time arguing for a continuous distribution of compact remnants across this range~\citep{fryer01}.
-One explanation of this mass gap is that the current systems were the result of an observational bias~\citep{farr2011mass,Kreidberg2012}.
-Certainly, there has been a set of observed systems with measurements within the mass gap region, e.g. the recent observation of a neutron star with mass of $2.14^{+0.10}_{-0.09}\msun$\citep{cromartie2019very}, the low-mass X-ray binary with a black hole mass of $3.3^{+2.8}_{-0.7}\msun$ (\cite{thompson2019noninteracting}), and the ambiguous smaller component in the merger event GW190814 with mass $m_2=2.59^{+0.08}_{-0.09}\msun$ \citep{gw190814}.
-Studies of the formation scenarios of compact remnant binaries have shown that the existence, or lack thereof, of remnants in this gap region can be used to constrain the properties of the core-collapse supernova engine~\citep{belczynski2012missing}.
+These observations contradicted the prevailing theory at the time that argued for a continuous distribution of compact remnants across this range~\citep{fryer01}.
+One explanation for this mass gap is that the current systems were the result of an observational bias~\citep{farr2011mass,Kreidberg2012}.
+Certainly, there has been a set of observed systems with measurements within the mass gap region, for example: the recent observation of an NS with a mass of $2.14^{+0.10}_{-0.09}\msun$\citep{cromartie2019very}, the low-mass X-ray binary with a black hole mass of $3.3^{+2.8}_{-0.7}\msun$ (\cite{thompson2019noninteracting}), and the ambiguous smaller component in the merger event GW190814 with mass $m_2=2.59^{+0.08}_{-0.09}\msun$ \citep{gw190814}.
+It was argued that the existence, or nonexistence, of compact objects in this gap region could be used to constrain the properties of the core-collapse supernova engine ~\citep{belczynski2012missing}.
+Alternatively, compact objects in the mass gap could be created by mergers of lighter compact objects, and thus probe globular cluster dynamics.
+This would allow such compact objects to acquire companions, which leads to second generation merges \citep{fragione2019black,fragione2020merging}.

+So far, no BH-NS binaries have been detected through electromagnetic (EM) observations \citep{2014MNRAS.445.3115L,bhattacharya2019mergers}.
+Although observations of X-ray binaries suggest that such systems should exist, the formation rate of merging BH-NS binaries is not well constrained through EM observations~\citep{Belczynski2011, Belczynski2012,Belczynski2013,Beldycki2016}.

-The LIGO/Virgo detectors are ideally suited to studying the properties of compact remnants and answering questions of the existence of a mass gap.
-The primary gravitational wave (GW) signals for this ground-based detector consortium arise from the merger of binary compact objects: BH-BH, BH-NS, and NS-NS.
-The first two LIGO/Virgo science runs (O1/O2) detected 11 merging compact binaries: 10 BH-BH and 1 NS-NS~\citep{abbott2019gwtc}.
-Although these observations brought a wealth of information about the nature of compact remnant including BH spins~\citep{LIGO2019a}, no BH-NS events were observed and no compact remnant formed in core-collapse was observed to have a mass in the mass gap region.
+The LIGO/Virgo gravitational wave detectors are ideally suited to studying the properties of compact remnants and answering questions about the existence of a mass gap.
+The primary gravitational wave (GW) signals for this ground-based detector consortium arise from the merger of double compact objects: BH-BH, BH-NS, and NS-NS.
+The first two LIGO/Virgo science runs (O1 and O2) detected 11 merging compact binaries: 10 BH-BH and 1 NS-NS~\citep{abbott2019gwtc}.
+Although these observations brought a wealth of information about BHs and NSs, no BH-NS mergers were observed and no compact object was reported to have mass in the mass gap region~\citep{LIGO2019a}.